 Slowly whisk it in, but make sure it's completely mixed in.

-Prep 2 8inch cake pans by rubbing them with butter and then lining them with parchment paper.
+Prep 2 8inch cake pans (affiliate link) by rubbing them with butter and then lining them with parchment paper.

 Fill them both evenly with the cake batter

 Bake at 350 for 30-40 minute or until they no longer jiggle when you shake the pan.

 While you're cakes are baking it's a good time to make some Coffee Caramel.
 I show you how to make it step by step in this blog post, but i'll put the recipe card down below as well.

 Let them cool in their pans for 15 minutes.
 Then take them out and wrap them tightly in plastic wrap.
 Refrigerate them immediately until they are no longer warm, at least 30 minutes but up to 3 days.
 You could place them in the freezer instead for 30 minutes or up to 3 months.

 Not only does this help the cake to cool faster, but it traps the moisture inside, making sure your cake won't be dried out after it cools.